LispCookbook/cl-cookbook/testing.md

 ## Testing with Prove

-> Warning: Prove is obsolete.
-This section is kept but it is not encouraged to use it.
+> Warning: Prove is obsolete and superseded by Rove, by the same author.
+Both have similar APIs.
+This section is kept as an overview of Prove until a rewrite is done for Rove.

 ### Install and load